nrfconnect/sdk-nrf/applications/pelion_client/README.rst

 Pelion credentials
 ==================

-To be able to connect to the Pelion Device Management Portal, you need to complete the following configuration:
+To be able to connect to Pelion Device Management Portal, you need to complete the following configuration:

-1. Generate and download a developer certificate file from the `Pelion Device Management Portal`_.
+1. Generate and download a developer certificate file from `Pelion Device Management Portal`_.
    This file contains keys used for securing connection with the Pelion network.
 #.
 Copy the downloaded file to :file:`applications/pelion_client/configuration/common/`, replacing the default :file:`mbed_cloud_dev_credentials.c` file.
 #.
 The file is used according to the developer flow provisioning (see :ref:`pelion_client_device_provisioning`).